Bordeaux2294/info3180-project2/README.md

 # Members that Contributed
-Al-Romario Davis - 95% of the front end
+Al-Romario Davis - 95% of the front end,
-Trishanna Ford - 95% of the back end
+Trishanna Ford - 95% of the back end,
-Orane - 5% of the backend, JWT generation function and the css for the explore page Gabrielle - log-in form css
+Orane Henriques- 5% of the backend, JWT generation function and the css for the explore page, Gabriell Gardner - log-in form css

 # INFO3180 VueJS and Flask Starter